evanhosni/noise-ts/README.md

 A simple library for 2D and 3D simplex noise and perlin noise in typescript

-This is a TypeScript implementation of [`josephg/noisejs`](https://github.com/josephg/noisejs) and wrapped as a class.
+This is a TypeScript implementation of [`josephg/noisejs`](https://github.com/josephg/noisejs).
 Slightly modified from [`alanko0511/noisejs-typescript`](https://github.com/alanko0511/noisejs-typescript).

 ## Installation
 ```python